Ch41r05/universal-pokemon-randomizer-zx/README.md

-Universal Pokemon Randomizer ZX by Ajarmar
+A fork of the Universal Pokemon Randomizer ZX by Ajarmar

 With significant contributions from darkeye, cleartonic

 Based on the Universal Pokemon Randomizer by Dabomstew

+This fork contains some additional options to give other randomization choices

 # Info